 In mouse models, treatment with the NR2E3 gene effectively prevented the development of multiple genetically diverse inherited retinal diseases by protecting photoreceptors from further damage after disease onset.
 Ocugen is advancing OCU400 in an effort to create vision-sparing therapies for rare/orphan IRDs such as NR2E3 mutation associated recessive retinal degeneration, Leber Congenital Amaurosis (LCA), Bardet-Biedl Syndrome (BBS) and Rhodopsin mutations associated retinitis pigmentosa and other retinal degenerations.

 Currently, Ocugen is developing OCU400 as a gene augmentation therapy product for the treatment of NR2E3 mutation associated recessive retinal degenerative diseases.
 In a mouse model of NR2E3 mutation, NR2E3 delivery to retinal cells reversed disease progression and restored retinal histology.
-Based on these encouraging results, Ocugen plans to initiate a Phase 1/2a clinical study by 2020.

 About Inherited Retinal Diseases